 Rule 4-104: Authority to Accept/Deny Supervision

-1. Only the receiving state's ICJ Administrator or designee shall authorize or deny supervision of a juvenile by that state after considering a recommendation by the investigating officer.
+1. Only the receiving state's authorized Compact Office staff shall accept or deny supervision of a juvenile by that state after considering a recommendation by the investigating officer.

-2. The receiving state’s ICJ Administrator’s or authorized agent’s signature is required on or with the home evaluation form that approved or denied supervision of a juvenile by that state.
+2. The receiving state’s authorized Compact Office staff’s signature is required on or with the Form VIII Home Evaluation that accepts or denies supervision of a juvenile by that state.

 3. Supervision cannot be denied based solely on the juvenile's age or the offense.

-4. Supervision may be denied when the home evaluation reveals that the proposed placement is unsuitable or that the juvenile is not in substantial compliance with the terms and conditions of supervision required by the sending or receiving state, except when a juvenile has no custodial parent or legal guardian remaining in the sending state and the juvenile does have a custodial parent or legal guardian residing in the receiving state.
+4. Supervision may be denied when the home evaluation reveals that the proposed residence is unsuitable or that the juvenile is not in substantial compliance with the terms and conditions of supervision required by the sending or receiving state, except when a juvenile has no legal guardian remaining in the sending state and the juvenile does have a legal guardian residing in the receiving state.